-Written-only neutral testimony was provided by representatives of the Biofuels Association, Kansas Cooperative Council, Kansas Grain & Feed Association, and the Kansas Secretary of State.
+Written-only neutral testimony was provided by a representative of the Kansas Agribusiness Retailers Association, Kansas Grain and Feed Association, and Renew Kansas Biofuels Association and representatives of the Kansas Cooperative Council and the Office of the Secretary of State.

-No opponent testimony was provided to the Committee.
+No opponent testimony was provided.